ibm-cloud-docs/assistant/dialog-runtime.md

     - To see details for all of the artifacts at once, including other properties, such as the value of a given context variable at the time of the call, you can inspect the entire API response.
 See [Viewing API call details](dialog-tips.html#inspect-api).

-1. Temporarily remove the description you added to the *external node name* field for at least one of the nodes that you anticipate will be listed as a disambiguation option.
+1. Temporarily remove the description you added to the *node purpose* field for at least one of the nodes that you anticipate will be listed as a disambiguation option.

 1. Enter the test utterance into the "Try it out" pane again.